PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Get compliance types
 ````````````````````
 Fetches a list of consent types for the current setup.
-For the consent type to appear in the output, at least one tag must have it set.
+Outputs types that are used in at least one tag and types that are present in the `ppms_privacy_[appId]` cookie.

 Code::